kutschke/SecondaryInputs/README.md

 ## Exercise 7
-This builds on Exercise 6 by making a new file, trkcal\_gather\_3.txt, that removes 3 events from trkcal\_gather\_1.txt; it stil uses cal\_gather\_2.txt.
+This builds on Exercise 6 by making a new file, trkcal\_gather\_3.txt, that removes 3 events from trkcal\_gather\_1.txt; it still uses cal\_gather\_2.txt.
 The result is that there will be some events in the crv file that are not present in the trk+cal file.
 This can happen if the crv file for offspill contains both triggered events and the crv pedestal events, while the trk+cal file contains only triggered events.

-In this example there are 3 classes of events: the event is present in both the trk+cal file and the crv file; it is present in the trk+cal file but not in the crv file; and it is present in the crv file but not in the trk+cal file.
+In this example there all 4 classes of events: the event is present in both the trk+cal file and the crv file; it is present in the trk+cal file but not in the crv file; it is present in the crv file but not in the trk+cal file;
+it is missing from both files.

 <pre>
   mu2e -c SecondaryInputs/fcl/gather.fcl -S SecondaryInputs/fcl/trkcal_gather_3.txt -o data/trkcal_gather_3.art